Robert M. Bernstein, MD, New York, NY

-The introduction of the “Follicular Family Unit” by Dr. David Seager (Forum Vol. 8, No.1, 1998) is a welcome expansion of the technique of follicular unit transplantation.
+The introduction of the “Follicular Family Unit” by Dr. David Seager ((Seager D. Dense hair transplantation from sparse donor area – introducing the “follicular family unit.”
+Hair Transplant Forum International, Vol. 8, No. 1:21-22, 1998.))
+(Forum Vol. 8, No.1, 1998) is a welcome expansion of the technique of follicular unit transplantation.
 The focus of this discussion is to highlight areas in which, in my opinion, the “follicular family unit” can add to the power of follicular unit transplantation, but also to caution about areas in which its use might actually detract from the ability to produce the most natural results.
-The density of follicular units in the human scalp is approximately 1 unit/mm.
-This is an average, however, and the spacing between individual units can vary considerably.
+The density of follicular units in the human scalp is approximately 1 unit/mm. ((Bernstein RM, Rassman WR, Szaniawski W, Halperin A: Follicular transplantation.
+International Journal of Aesthetic and Restorative Surgery 3:119-132 1995)) This is an average, however, and the spacing between individual units can vary considerably.
 In addition, follicular units are closely grouped in the mid- and upper dermis (figure 1), but at their deepest portion (in the upper sub-cutaneous fat); their distribution is practically random (figure 2).
 As a result, the individual follicles within each unit will have changing relationships to one another as they course through different levels of the skin.
 Both of these factors contribute to the complexity of the dissection and, as a result, the dissector must make continuous “judgements” of inclusion and exclusion.
 The importance is that the close proximity of the follicles allows for a compact implant that can fit into a small recipient site.2

 If the “follicular family unit” truly represents only the inclusion of stray hairs that might belong together naturally, due to their close proximity to the nuclear family, then one could hardly argue that these should not be included.
 If one adheres to Dr. Seager’s recommendation that “One must find two separate units that look close enough to almost belong together…” or “dissecting closely contiguous one-and two-haired units together,” then site sizes should not need to increase to any substantial degree, and the technique should be valuable.
 In fact, it might always be better to include these “strays” as they might be subject to fewer traumas than if they were dissected away.